Domestic Violence Lawyer Austin – Travis County Family Violence Attorney

 Section 71.004 of the Family Code defines dating relationships for purposes of whether a particular act constitutes dating violence.
 They include present and former dating relationships; the test of whether your relationship fits within the scope of the statute is dependent upon the nature and length of the relationship, and the frequency of the interaction between the parties.

 Having defined the relationships that will support a family violence charge, it is also important to understand which specific offenses are most often involved when we speak about domestic violence.

 Although domestic violence is not listed as a specific offense under the Texas Penal Code, there are certain crimes that are commonly associated with family violence.
-Examples are:
+Examples of these crimes are:

-- Assault This includes not only intentionally causing physical injury, but also threats of bodily injury that place the other person in fear of imminent injury.
-Simple assault is ordinarily a class A misdemeanor, but when it involves people in a family or dating relationship, it is a third degree felony if (a) the defendant has a prior family violence conviction, or (b) it involves strangulation (impeding blood flow).
+Assault – This includes not only intentionally causing physical injury, but also threats of bodily injury that place the other person in fear of imminent injury.
+A simple assault is ordinarily a class A misdemeanor, but when it involves people in a family or dating relationship, it is a third degree felony if (a) the defendant has a prior family violence conviction, or (b) it involves strangulation (impeding blood flow).

 In addition, federal law (18 U.S.C. § 2261) makes it a felony to travel in interstate commerce to commit or attempt to commit certain domestic violence offenses.

 Get a Free Consultation With Our Family Violence Attorney in Austin Today

 If you have been charged with a family violence charge in Austin then you should not wait or hesitate to contact an experienced lawyer.
 Our Austin family violence attorney is dedicated and will give you the time and attention that your case deserves.
 Matthew Shrum of the The Law Office of Matthew Shrum is an attorney that fights vigorously for your rights.
 Email us or call us today for a free consultation.
 Our criminal defense attorney in Austin is waiting to help you.